APHA-CSU/hello-nextflow-AWSbatch/README.md

 A test/example of using Nextflow's AWSbatch executor to deploy jobs to AWS batch.

-Designed to run in CSU's offline SCE AWS account.
+Designed to run in CSU's offline SCE AWS account and can be run from any EC2 instance within this VPC.

 An extremely simple Nextflow pipeline creates a herd of "mystic cows".
 Output of `fortune` piped into `cowsay` is redirected to files and saved as `mystic_cow_x.txt`, where `x` is the cow number.